node-red/designs/designs/flow-testing/README.md

   - stubbed execution: executed after *receive* event instead of message processing of the node,

   - send: executed after sending message from the node to output port,

-  - success: executed after successful execution of the node,

-  - fail: executed after failed execution of the node,

-  - exception: executed after occurence of exception while executing the node,

-  - cleanup: executed at end of the test case,

-  - timeout: executed after timeout reached for the test case.

 ### Test Actions